johngarrett/garrepi-blog-posts/ipad-computing.md

 ### Windowing

 ![windowing](/blog-posts/images/ipad-computing/windows.PNG)
-I use a tweak called MilkyWay that lets you window applications.
+I use a tweak called [MilkyWay](https://mainrepo.org/bundle/milkyway2) that lets you window applications.
 Imagine windowing in it's worst state, that's what this is.

 Here's where I find it useful:

 - watching live lectures and taking notes at the same time
 - floating zoom on top while I navigate around elsewhere
 - always accessible Spotify
-    - think iTunes Mini Player
+    - think: iTunes Mini Player

 ### "Development"

 ![development](/blog-posts/images/ipad-computing/development.PNG)

 I've managed to do a surprising amount of coding on my iPad.
 The image above is all native!
-I've installed the basics: `Python`, `pip`, `git`, `tmux`, `vim`, `&c`.
+I've installed some of the basics: `python3`, `pip`, `npm`, `git`, `tmux`, `vim`, `&c`.

+Sadly, I haven't managed to get `cargo` or `swift` working.
+I hope rustc's port to the ARM Macs does something for me.

 Ranger, a favorite CLI tool of mine, compiles and installs pretty well.
 All of my vim, zsh, and tmux configurations (including plugins surprisingly) work here too.